FAQS – EAR CONDITIONS

 A: Whenever hearing is suddenly lost in one ear with or without ringing in that ear, an audiogram (hearing test) should be done immediately to confirm if there is a hearing loss and if so, how severely the hearing is affected.
 The cause of the hearing loss may be a viral infection of the inner ear leading to Sudden Onset Sensorineural Hearing Loss (SSNHL).
 The importance of making diagnosis is to commence treatment early.
 The window period for treatment is within one week from onset of symptoms, preferably within two days.

 Q: Will the use of MP3 players cause hearing loss?

 A: This is a question I get often from parents of young adults.
-The answer is dependent on a few factors which include number of hours of use per day, loudness of music and kind of music.
+The answer is dependent on a few factors which include a number of hours of use per day, the loudness of music and kind of music.
 A recent US poll in 2004 showed more than half of American teens experience some degree of hearing loss as a result of excessive use of MP3 players.
 However, this report was a poll and not a controlled study and the conclusions should be scrutinized before accepting them.
 Personally, the use of MP3 players in moderation should not have any significant impact on hearing.

 If you like to pose a question to Dr Chee, please email email@example.com and he’ll get back to you within one to two days (unless it’s the weekend).

 Q. I heard using steroids in the long term is bad for health.
 Is there a problem using nasal steroid spray for a long time?

 A: Taking oral steroids in the long-term is associated with complications.
 However, there are no long-term complications associated with the use of nasal steroid sprays such as Nasonex, Flixonase as very little (less than 1%) of the active ingredient (steroid) actually gets into the blood system.
 Studies have also shown that it is safe to use nasal steroid sprays in children.